Tina-Gh/Machine_Learning/README.md

 <b> *26_Clustering_Kmeans.ipynb:</b>

-The dataset is "Mall_Customers.csv", which clusters the customers of a mall, based on their annual income and their spending score.
+The dataset is "Mall_Customers.csv", which clusters the customers of a mall, based on their annual income and their spending score, as careful, careless or best target for the mall!
 5 clusters were generated and the according policy for each customer is written at the end of the code, in a sepearte cell, within 5 command lines.